n0n3tt0Tech/Banking-App/README.md

     ```bash
     pip install -r requirements.txt
     ```
+    This may not install complete requirements.
+If it may give error on installing "pywin32".
+Ignore it.
+Run the migration command that is given below.
+It will ask you to install modules.
+Install them and run migration again.

-3. Configure the database:
+4. Configure the database:
     - Create a database in PostgreSQL or use SQLite for development.
     - Modify the `DATABASES` setting in `settings.py` if necessary.

-4. Run migrations:
+5. Run migrations:
     ```bash
     python manage.py migrate
     ```

-5. Create a superuser (for admin access):
+6. Create a superuser (for admin access):
     ```bash
+    python manage.py createsuperuser
+    ```
-    python manage.py createsuperuser (set username and password.
+     (set username and password.
 Don't add email)
-    ```
+    The super user or admin is already created with username: "iamadmin" and password: "Password.,90"

-6. Run the development server:
+7. Run the development server:
     ```bash
     python manage.py runserver
     ```

-7. Visit the app at `http://127.0.0.1:8000/`.
+8. Visit the app at `http://127.0.0.1:8000/`.

 ## Usage